 Plays a role in snoring

 One of the least favorable qualities of the pharynx is that when it becomes obstructed, vibrations pass by the flappy tissues in the throat, which cause a loud sound that we are all familiar with – snoring.
-Snoring can be an indicator that you are suffering from obstructive sleep apnea, which is a very serious condition that limits oxygen to the brain and other areas in your body.
+Snoring can be an indicator that you are suffering from obstructive sleep apnea, which is a very serious condition that limits oxygen to the brain and other areas of your body.

 Your jaw consists of a series of bone structures that form the actual frame of your mouth.
 The jaw’s primary purpose is to aid in chewing and breaking down food with your teeth in order to prep the food to be swallowed and pass down the throat.
 Inadvertently, the jaw also regulates the flow of air down to the pharynx.
 If a patient has an under bite or an overbite, the airflow can actually be restricting your from breathing properly through the night, causing snoring and sleep apnea.